bharatltech/mystmd/01-paper.md

 It is still true that functional programming languages are not used very widely in industry.
-But, as we have argued above, the functional style is becoming more important—especially as commercial AI applications have begun to appear.<br>
+But, as we have argued above, the functional style is becoming more important—especially as commercial AI applications have begun to appear.
-If new architectures like the dataflow machines emerge into the marketplace, functional programming languages will become more important.<br>
+If new architectures like the dataflow machines emerge into the marketplace, functional programming languages will become more important.
 Although the functional programming community has solved many of the dif- ficulties in implementation and use of functional languages, more research is needed on several issues of importance to the real world: on facilities for in-